xtendui/xtendui/src/gatsby/markdown/components/Globals/javascript/index.md

 You can **opt out** some animations behaviour:

-* **Flash of Unstyled Content (FOUC)**: Xtend UI **automatically disables page load duration** for animation and transition until javascript is loaded, add `body.no-js-fouc` to disable this behaviour.
+* **Flash of Unstyled Content (FOUC)**: Xtend UI **automatically disables page load duration** for animation and transition until javascript is loaded, add `body.xt-nojs-fouc` to disable this behaviour.

-* **Initial component animations**: Xtend UI **automatically disables duration** for animation and transition on `initial` class used in components init and reinit, add `body.no-js-initial` to disable this behaviour.
+* **Initial component animations**: Xtend UI **automatically disables duration** for animation and transition on `initial` class used in components init and reinit, add `body.xt-nojs-initial` to disable this behaviour.

-* **Prefers Reduced Motion**: Xtend UI **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion", add `body.no-js-prm` to disable this behaviour.
+* **Prefers Reduced Motion**: Xtend UI **automatically disables duration** for css animation and transition when the the user has activated "Prefers Reduced Motion", add `body.xt-nojs-prm` to disable this behaviour.

 * **Prefers Reduced Motion**: Xtend UI **can set up instant gsap animation and instant interactivity, and increase automatic time** when the the user has activated "Prefers Reduced Motion", use this script: